Manchester Central railway station: Railway usage

 Between 1960 and 15 April 1966, during the electrification of the West Coast Main Line, Central station was the terminus for the Midland Pullman, a streamlined blue six-coach diesel multiple unit.
-This stopped at Cheadle Heath (now closed), before running fast to St Pancras.
+This stopped at (now closed), before running non-stop to London St Pancras.

 Services through Millers Dale finished in July 1968, when the line was closed as a through route.
-The station provided local services to Chester and Liverpool, but closed to passengers on 5 May 1969, when the remaining services were switched to Manchester Oxford Road and Manchester Piccadilly stations.
+The station provided local services to Chester and Liverpool, but closed to passengers on 5 May 1969, when the remaining services were diverted to and stations.